Five Reasons to Redecorate Inexpensively at the ReStore

 - You Can Get Trendy Items at a Fraction of the Cost

-A lot of people think a second-hand furniture store doesn’t necessarily have trendy items, but this simply is not the case.
+A lot of people think a used furniture store doesn’t necessarily have trendy items, but this simply is not the case.
 Because other folks just like you are constantly bringing in items – from artwork to end tables and everything in between – shoppers are certain to find the newest fashions (hello, Pinterest dreams!) at a fraction of the cost.

 - Items Change Every Day, So You Can Keep Shopping

 Have something in mind for your house, but just haven’t quite found it yet?
 Don’t give up!
 If you shop at the Dorchester Habitat ReStore, items change almost every day, making it more likely you will stumble across your ideal something.

 “Some people aren’t aware of everything we offer at the ReStore.
 From clothing to furniture, to building materials to workout equipment or electronics, the list is endless of what you find when you visit,” says Caroline Miler, Marketing and Development Director of nonprofit organization Dorchester Habitat for Humanity.

 - DIY Fans Will Be Pleasantly Surprised